shvchk/bootstrap-next/README.md

 ### Pagination

-Pelican-Bootstrap3 follows the standard Pagination settings of Pelican and uses the Bootstrap3 [Pagination component](http://getbootstrap.com/components/#pagination), but you can optionally use the Boostrap3 _Pager_ by setting `USE_PAGER` to `True`.
+Bootstrap-next follows the standard Pagination settings of Pelican and uses the Bootstrap [Pagination component](http://getbootstrap.com/components/#pagination), but you can optionally use simple `Previous` `Next` pager by setting `USE_PAGER` to `True`.

 ### Bootstrap fluid layout